KunderLavanya/Predict_ml/README.md

 This project is open-source and available under the MIT License.

 About
-Developed by: [Your Name or Organization]
+Developed by:Lavanya, Ananya, Disha, Bhoomika

 markdown
 Copy code